Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 **Objective:** Practice decision-making in Python using the `if-else` statement to compare user input with a specific value.
 **Instructions**

-- Open the file lab2a.py and and fill in the required feilds in the comment section.
+- Open the file lab2a.py and and fill in the required fields in the comment section.
 - Use the input() function and ask the user to enter a 4 digit integer.
-Save this value in the vraiable `num`.
+Save this value in the variable `num`.
 For example:
   ```python
       num = input("Enter a 4-digit number: ")
   ```